atetlaw/Typical/README.md

 let isLessThan15 = TypicalInt { $0 < 15 }
 ```

-Since the struct implements typical we can join them all together to make 1 struct that matches different combinations.
+Since the struct implements `Typical` we can join them all together to make 1 struct that matches different combinations.
 Here was want to match the int if it's greater than `5`, less than `15`, but not equal to `8`:

 ```swift
 let selectTheRightInt = isGreaterThan5 && isLessThan15 && !isEqualTo8